EdgeCaseBerg/sn/ch2.md

 Clark sat down across the table and began working on his own omelet, heartedly chewing and sipping coffee.
-He pressed on Remy a little more, eager Tudor feedback on his recipe.
+He pressed on Remy a little more, eager to get feedback on his recipe.
 "It ain't going to hurt ya Remy, eat up!"

 The oregano was a powerful smell, masking whatever the sauce's odor was